mauritssilvis/darts/java/README.md

 Invalid value for positional parameter at index ...: expected one of ... but was '...'
 ```

-To solve these problems, refer to the [usage instructions](#2-usage) to pick valid parameters.
+To solve these problems, choose valid parameters from the [usage instructions](#2-usage).

 #### 3.2.6 Missing required option parameter